New Zealand–North Korea relations: History

 The Korean War was an escalation of a civil war between two rival Korean regimes, each of which was supported by external powers, with each trying to topple the other through political and guerrilla tactics.
-After failing to strengthen their cause in the free elections held in South Korea during May 1950 and the refusal of South Korea to hold new elections per North Korean demands, the communist North Korean Army moved south on June 25, 1950 to attempt to reunite the Korean peninsula, which had been formally divided since 1948.
+After failing to strengthen their cause in the free elections held in South Korea during May 1950 and the refusal of South Korea to hold new elections per North Korean demands, the communist North Korean Army moved south on June 25, 1950, to attempt to reunite the Korean peninsula, which had been formally divided since 1948.

-New Zealand was among those to respond to the UN call for help.
+New Zealand was among those that responded to the UN call for help.
 New Zealand joined 15 other nations including Britain and the United States in the anti-communist war.
-But the Korean War was also significant, as it marked New Zealand's first move towards association with the United States in supporting that country's stand against communism.
+However, the Korean War was also significant, as it marked New Zealand's first move towards association with the United States in supporting that country's stand against communism.

 New Zealand contributed six frigates, several smaller craft and a 1,044 strong volunteer force (known as K-FORCE) to the Korean War.
 The ships were under the command of a British flag officer and formed part of the US Navy screening force during the Battle of Inchon, performing shore raids and inland bombardment.
 New Zealand troops remained in Korea in significant numbers for four years after the 1953 armistice, although the last New Zealand soldiers did not leave until 1957 and a single liaison officer remained until 1971.
 A total of 3,794 New Zealand soldiers served in K-FORCE and 1,300 in the Navy deployment.

 After some debate, on 26 July 1950, the New Zealand Government announced it would raise a volunteer military force to serve with UN forces in Korea.
 The government raised what was known as "Kayforce" (K-Force), a total of 1,044 men selected from among volunteers.
 An artillery regiment and support elements arrived later during the conflict from New Zealand.
 The force arrived at Pusan on New Year's Eve and on 21 January joined the British 27th Infantry Brigade.
 The New Zealanders immediately saw combat and spent the next two and a half years taking part in the operations which led the UN forces back to and over the 38th Parallel, recapturing Seoul in the process.
 A total of 33 New Zealanders were killed in action, 79 wounded and 1 soldier was taken prisoner.
 That prisoner was held in North Korea for eighteen months and repatriated after the armistices.
 A New Zealander flying with the Royal Air Force was also captured when he was shot down near P'yongyang, and was repatriated at around the same time.